janbodnar/Java-Skolenie/streams/collect.md

 The example counts the number of elements in the list.

-## Collectors.summintInt
+## Collectors.summingInt

-The `Collectors.summintInt` returns a `Collector` that produces the sum of a
+The `Collectors.summingInt` returns a `Collector` that produces the sum of a
 integer-valued function applied to the input elements.

 ```java